 Some measures that are intended to achieve climate mitigation and adaptation, combat desertification and land degradation and enhance food security risk are creating more pressures on land.
-There are 'best practice' ways to approach these options to ensure that they are
+There are 'best practice' ways to approach these options to ensure that they are environmentally and socially sustainable.
+For example, afforestation and reforestation are considered important ways to remove carbon dioxide from the atmosphere and help stabilise the climate.
+A 'best practice' way of afforestation is to use native tree species and involve local people fully in implementation so that their food supplies are secure.
+A potentially harmful way of afforesting would be to use non-native species and exclude local people.

-TABLE 2: Climate actions that increase competition for land - and 'best practices' that can reduce the pressure76
+TABLE 2: Climate actions that increase competition for land - and 'best practices' that can reduce the pressure